davebenson/doom4-walkthrough/README.md

 To start, kill the possessed soldier at position A, and then shoot barrel B.  But from there, you'll just have to run and shoot for a while.

+You'll be able to recharge over the next easy fight, so use up all the health and armor during the fight.

 ## Mission 1: Keycard and Secret

-After the demonic threat is neutralized, a gate opens up, opposite the enterance location.
+After the demonic threat is neutralized, a gate opens up, opposite the entrance location.
-However, another gate immediately blocks progress.
+However, another gate immediately (requiring the Blue Keycard) blocks progress.
 Turn right and walk down a tunnel.
 Behind a large block is a corpse with a Blue Keycard.

 After getting the keycard, stand on the block and look around for a tunnel above you.
-You should jump to it, and pick up the Model ???.
+You should jump to it, and pick up Secret #1 and your first collectible, "Combat Shotgun Model, Blueguy".

 Continuing through the tunnel, you'll get to the gate, which will open.